What we know about the Madison, Wisconsin, school shooter

 Prosecutors in recent years have taken steps to hold accountable parents who provided their children the firearms they would go on to use in school shootings, testing the limits of who could be deemed responsible.
 Two such cases followed school shootings at an Oxford, Michigan, high school in 2021 and a Winder, Georgia, high school in September.

-CNN’s Michelle Watson, Eric Levenson, Holly Yan, Sarah Dewberry, Jillian Sykes, Caroll Alvarado, Taylor Galgano and Hanna Park contributed to this report.
+CNN’s Amanda Musa, Chris Boyette, Michelle Watson, Eric Levenson, Holly Yan, Sarah Dewberry, Jillian Sykes, Caroll Alvarado, Taylor Galgano, Hanna Park and Taylor Romine contributed to this report.

 The-CNN-Wire